 BEST PRACTICE – EXPLAINED

 Together with their agencies Carat and Anti, Coca-Cola Company made a branded profile for Coca-Cola Zero Sugar on Tinder.
 A swipe to the right worked as an opt-in to get more information – and the user got a match with Coca-Cola zero sugar.
 In their Tinder inbox the consumer was encouraged to click the URL to a landing page where they could enter their mobile number and receive a mobile coupon via SMS.
-The single-use, unique coupon was for a free Coca-Cola zero sugar to redeem in any Narvesen store.
+The single-use, unique coupon was for a free Coca-Cola zero sugar to redeem in any Narvesen store as part of the Narvesen fast-track campaign.

 Consumers redeemed their coupon in a Narvesen store close to them.
 1 hour after the redemption they got another SMS from Coca-Cola!
 The SMS text said “We hope you enjoyed new Coca-Cola zero sugar.
 We are curious to learn what you think of it!”.
 By clicking on the link the consumer is led to a landing page where they are allowed to make a choice.
 The black clickable box said “More similar to Coca-Cola than ever!
 I want one more :)” and the red clickable box said “Not sure.
 Let me try a Coca-Cola Classic to compare :)”.